 Thus, Regression testing is a reliable way to ensure that the application remains defect-free even after frequent changes.
 It also ensures that the recent changes have not broken any existing functionality.
 Regression testing should be performed to find bugs in a new software release and ensures the previous bugs are fixed.
-The process of regression testing should be taken up with any new change in features and these should be verified with an effective regression testing strategy and can be tested either manually or by using automated regression testing tools.
+The process of regression testing should be taken up with any new change in features and these should be verified with an effective regression test automation strategy and can be tested either manually or by using automated regression testing framework and tools.

 How TestingXperts(Tx) can help?